 Chimney liners (or flue liners) are made of clay, ceramic, or metal and protect bricks and mortar from heat and corrosion to extend the chimney’s life and make fireplace use safer.
 They also protect the house from dangerous heat transfer, and they assist in optimized efficiency and ventilation.

-Installation costs range from $1,600 to $5,000.
+Chimney liner installation costs range from $2,500 to $7,000.
 Cast-in-place liners are more expensive but provide optimal insulation.
-A chimney sweep may repair a lightly damaged liner, but more extensive damage will likely require a full replacement.
+A chimney sweep may repair a slightly damaged liner, but more extensive damage will likely require a full replacement.

 Animals and birds sometimes take up residence in the fireplace.
-Depending on the species, the number of animals, and the difficulty in removing them, professional (and humane) removal can cost $175 to $500.
+Depending on the species, the number of animals, and the difficulty in removing them, professional (and humane) removal can cost $200 to $600.
 If repairs are needed once the animals are out, the cost can go up.
 Animals commonly found in fireplaces include bats, birds, squirrels, and raccoons.
-If you suspect a dead animal in the fireplace, call a wildlife trap and removal service.
+If there is a dead animal in the fireplace, it’s best for the homeowner to call a wildlife trap and removal service like Critter Control.

 Burning creosote logs can help loosen up to 60 percent of residue in the flue by chemically changing the oily creosote into a flaky consistency that falls into the fireplace.
-Most cost $10 to $20 per log.
+Most cost $16 to $25 per log.
 However, debris can still get stuck if a chimney is slanted, and if it drops into a fire in the fireplace, the creosote could cause a chimney fire.
-While creosote logs can help clear debris between cleanings, they should not be used as a replacement for a chimney sweep.
+While creosote logs can help clear debris between cleanings, they are not a replacement for a chimney sweep.